 Introduction and Context

 This post is the fourth in Rethink Priorities’ moral weight series.
 The primary goal of the series is to improve the way resources are allocated within the effective animal advocacy movement.
 A secondary goal is to improve the allocation of resources between human-focused cause areas and nonhuman-animal-focused cause areas.
 In the first post I lay the conceptual framework for the rest of the series, outlining different theories of welfare and moral status and the relationship between the two.
 In the second post I present and evaluate two methodological schema for measuring and comparing capacity for welfare and moral status.
 In the third post I explain what the subjective experience of time is, why it matters, and why it’s plausible that there are morally significant differences in the subjective experience of time across species.
 In this, the fourth entry in the series, I explore critical flicker-fusion frequency as a potential proxy for the subjective experience of time.
-In the fifth, sixth, and seventh entries in the series, I investigate variation in the characteristic range of intensity of valenced experience across species.
+In the fifth post, I investigate variation in the characteristic range of intensity of valenced experience across species.

 The Importance of Finding a Proxy for the Subjective Experience of Time